These medications are commonly used as cure-alls. But each one can offer relief for certain symptoms and at different ages.

 The first line of defense for your aches, pains and general unrest is the medicine cabinet.
-Once you start feeling under the weather, you pop a couple pills of acetaminophen or ibuprofen.
+Once you start feeling under the weather, you pop a pill or two of acetaminophen, ibuprofen or naproxen.
 And before you know it — relief!

 It’s such a habitual reaction, that you probably don’t even think about your choice.
 You take whatever’s on hand and wait for it to kick in.
-Tylenol, Advil, Aleve and other store brand generics — it’s all the same, right?
+Tylenol, Advil, Motrin, Aleve, store brand generic — it’s all the same, right?

 Not at all, actually.
 While these over-the-counter drugs provide similar results, they are not the same.
-As you’ve surely seen plastered on every package of Tylenol (acetaminophen) is a pain reliever and fever reducer.
-Ibuprofen can do both those things, but it’s an anti-inflammatory drug designed to reduce inflammation and swelling.
+As you’ve surely seen plastered on every package of Tylenol, acetaminophen is a pain reliever and fever reducer.
+Ibuprofen and naproxen can do both those things, but they are anti-inflammatory drugs designed to reduce inflammation and swelling.

 Which little tablet should I take?

 The lines are blurred.
-Acetaminophen and ibuprofen have a different chemical makeup, but the choice between them is not always clear.
+Acetaminophen, ibuprofen and naproxen have different chemical makeups, but the choice between them is not always clear.
 Depending on your condition, one is typically better suited than the other.
 When in doubt, use this guide to help you figure out which medicine to take.

 |When you have...